flipchan/Grants-Program/applications/xcmsend.md

 XCMSend: make cross-chain transfers with ease with real-time status updates, all in one place.

 - A brief description of your project:

-XCMSend aims to be the painless way to interface with chains via XCM, designed to provide seamless, unbiased, and user-friendly cross-chain message transfers within the Polkadot ecosystem.
+XCMSend aims to be the seamless way to interface with chains via XCM, designed to provide an unbiased platform, and user-friendly cross-chain message transfers within the Polkadot ecosystem.
 Think of a no-code layer to compose transactions.

 - An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama:

   We are building a building a utility that interfaces with relay chain and parachains that have established HRMP channels, enabling cross chain transfers.

 - An indication of why your team is interested in creating this project.

   We have experience working with xcm connecting parachains via hrmp, building Defi and Governance applications.
 We see the potency of XCM and are interested in building tools that improve the experience for standard non-technical users as well as developers who want to build the next generation of XCM Dapps.